eqsoft/seb2/README.md

 Since Mozilla canceled the provisioning of xulrunner binaries, we restricted seb2 hosting to a native Firefox 52.x ESR.

 * Download Firefox ESR binaries: https://www.mozilla.org/en-US/firefox/organizations/all/
-* Proceed a **USER DEFINED(!)** installation setup to the prepared Firefox folders, otherwise your local Browser installation will be replaced!
+* Proceed a **USER DEFINED(!)** installation setup to the prepared Firefox folders, otherwise your local Browser installation will be damaged!
 ```
 ./seb2/firefox/YOUR_OS/XXBit/
 ```
-**!WARNING**: deny automatic (re)starting of Firefox after installation setup is finished, otherwise your local Firefox profile will be replaced!
+**!WARNING**: deny automatic (re)starting of Firefox after installation setup is finished, otherwise your local Firefox profile will be damaged!
-* you may start the standalone Firefox for testing or upgrading the ESR Firefox binaries, so you don't need to download and replace single 52.x ESR versions:
+* you may start the standalone Firefox for testing or upgrading the ESR Firefox binaries, so you don't need to download and replace 52.x ESR versions:
 ```
 ./seb2/firefox/YOUR_OS/firefoxXXBit.bat (or firefoxXXBit.sh for linux and mac)
 ```